-Plyometric training uses a type of exercise designed to produce fast powerful movements, generally for the purpose of improving performance in a sport.
+Plyometric training uses a type of exercise designed to produce fast powerful movements, generally for the purpose of improving performance in sport.
 A Plyometric exercise is one in which a muscle is quickly extended and rapidly contracted again.
-The purpose of this is to jump higher, run faster, throw further, hit harder, etc

 Before adding plyometric exercises to your boxing training routines, there are some things you should bear in mind.
-The rule of thumb is those who are unable to lift 75% of their body weight in the three major lifts (bench, squat and dead lift) should consider training further to improve their strength and fitness levels before attempting plyometric exercises.
+The rule of thumb is that those who are unable to lift 75% of their body weight in the three major weight lift styles (bench, squat and dead lift) should consider training further to improve their strength and fitness levels before attempting plyometric exercises.
 Also make sure you are in good physical shape and healthy before attempting these types of exercise.

-An example of a plyometric exercises would be "Plyo Push Ups" - Here you will focus on pushing yourself as high into the air possible from the down push up position.
-A good example of this is the "clapping push up" where you are forced to push your body at least 6-8 inches further off the ground than normal to perform the "hand clap".
+An example of a plyometric exercises would be 'Plyo Push Ups' - Here you will focus on pushing yourself as high into the air possible from the down push up position.
+An example of this is the 'clapping push up' where you are forced to push your body at least 6-8 inches further off the ground than normal to perform the 'hand clap'.